Heterogeneous message passing for heterogeneous networks: Numerical results

-We test systematically the above two observations in the corpus of real networks.
-To compare two spectral densities, we make use of the Hellinger distance, i.e., $d (\rho, \tilde{\rho}) = 1 - \int_{0}^{10} \, dz \sqrt{\rho(z) \tilde{ \rho}(z) } $.
+By definition, we have $0 \leq d (\rho, \tilde{\rho}) \leq 1$, with $d=0$ indicating perfect agreement between $\rho$ and $\tilde{\rho}$.
 In Fig.~\ref{fig:6}a, we display the cumulative distribution of the Hellinger distance obtained over a subset of networks in our corpus.
 Comparisons are made between the ground-truth density and different types of approximations.
 All NMP-based approximations are generally good.
-For $50\%$ of the networks, the value of Hellinger distance is smaller than $0.1$.
 The accuracy of the approximation increases if we increase $r_{\max}=1$ to $r_{\max}=2$, and also we increase $K=10$ to $K=N$.
 However, the change in accuracy is not that dramatic.
 Indeed, for a fixed value of $r_{\max}$, increasing $K=10$ to $K=N$ generates little changes in the predicted distribution as apparent from the results of Fig.~\ref{fig:6}b.
-For $75\%$ of the networks, the increase $K=10 \to K=N$ induce a change in the predicted distribution corresponding to a value of the Hellinger distance smaller than $0.01$.
+For $75\%$ of the networks, the increase $K=10 \to K=N$ induces a change in the predicted distribution corresponding to a value of the Hellinger distance smaller than $0.01$.